Severson-Group/docs.amdc.dev/source/getting-started/tutorials/hw-commands/index.md

 Common commands:

-- `pwm` sub-commands control the PWM outputs
+- `hw pwm ...` sub-commands control the PWM outputs
-- `anlg` sub-command reads the integrated ADC values
+- `hw anlg ...` sub-command reads the integrated ADC values
-- `enc` sub-commands read the incremental encoder input
+- `hw enc ...` sub-commands read the incremental encoder input

 Uncommon commands:

-- `led` sub-command sets the RGB LED colors
+- `hw led ...` sub-command sets the RGB LED colors
-- `timer` sub-command prints the current time from either the CPU or FPGA timer
+- `hw timer ...` sub-command prints the current time from either the CPU or FPGA timer
-- `ild` sub-command reads the value of a laser position sensor
+- `hw ild ...` sub-command reads the value of a laser position sensor
-- `mux` sub-command sets the mapping of signal muxes in the FPGA
+- `hw mux ...` sub-command sets the mapping of signal muxes in the FPGA

 ## Explanation of common `hw` sub-commands